Outsourcing Our Intelligence™

 A.I. isn’t the event.
 Its effects are.

 Disruptive technologies don’t create change in a straight line.
 They create vacuums.
 When file-sharing emerged in the early 2000s, the immediate reaction in the music industry was panic.
 Revenue collapsed, business models broke, and entire segments disappeared.
+I had a ringside seat to that one.

 The Vacuum Pattern